What To Do in Bergen? Visit Horda Museum & Get Back Story on Bunad, or Norwegian Traditional Dress!

 Meg: As an educator at a museum that specializes in preserving the traditions of your country, can you share with me why you view preservation as important?

 Espen: Traditions are not merely heritage, but also knowledge and skills built over centuries, sometimes even millennia.
-When these traditions are ignored and forgotten, we loose more than our roots.
+When these traditions are ignored and forgotten, we lose more than our roots.
 It is important to tell people that we can learn from people in the past, even in times where technology and theoretical learning are considered more worthwhile than practical work and the know-how of generations.

 Meg: What drew you to the work you do?